astojanov/astojanov.github.io/projects/clover/index.md

 Clover Supported Routines
 -------------------------

-Each container implements the following routines:
+Appart from the dot routine each container implements the following routines:

 |                   |   |         |
 --------------------|---|---------|